johannesmik/neurons/docs/intro/srm_network.rst

 .. code-block:: python

     for time in range(10):
-        total_current = model.simulate(spiketrain, weights, time)
+        total_potential = model.simulate(spiketrain, weights, time)

-Simulate(spiketrain, weights, time) calculates the current at a time t.
-It checks if any spikes occured, and accordingly changes the spiketrain array in-place.
+Simulate(spiketrain, weights, time) calculates the membrane potential at a time t.
+It checks if any spikes occurred, and accordingly changes the spiketrain array in-place.

-In the for-loop we calculate the current and maybe generate new spikes for every time from 0ms -- 9ms.
+In the for-loop we calculate the membrane potential (and if exceeding the threshold generating new spikes) for every time from 0ms -- 9ms.

 Enjoy the result
 ----------------